jsl5710/starter-hugo-academic/content/home/experience.md

         Roles include:

         * Information technology Teacher
+          * Manage IT Lab and assigned class
+          * Direct IT course, examinations and lab sessions
+          * Manage students' questions and concerns
-          * Caribbean Secondary Education Teacher
+          * Prepare students for the Caribbean Secondary Education Exam